luigi311/tanoshi/README.md

    ```
 3. Change directory into `tanoshi-web`
     ```
-    cd tanoshi-web
+    cd crates/tanoshi-web
     ```
-3. Install all npm dependencies
+3. Build
     ```
     trunk build
     ```

 ### Backend
-1. Change directory into `tanoshi` or root repository
+1. Change directory into `crates/tanoshi` or root repository
 2. Install dependencies for https://github.com/faldez/libarchive-rs
 3. Build
     ```
     cargo build
+    # or from root repository
+    cargo build -p tanoshi
     ```

 PS.
 On linux you may need to install libssl-dev on ubuntu/debian or openssl-dev on fedora/centos